-Washington UCC, with neighbors in the area of Cincinnati seek to create a community that is a safe and clean, where people have enough food, decent housing opportunities for education and work, and live in an environment that nurtures all families.
+Washington UCC, vision seeks to create a community that is a safe and clean, where people have enough food, decent housing opportunities for education and work, and live in an environment that nurtures all families.
 Washington United Church of Christ's mission is to help make that vision reality by doing what Jesus taught - to minister together with our neighbors in ways that improve lives physically, emotionally and spiritually.

 Project/Focus: Mission trips are experiences of worship and service.
 Experiences include simple construction, maintenance, sharing food and love with homeless and community people and working with neighborhood children and elders.

-Educational/Advocacy Components: Evening worship services are geared toward teaching about the neighborhood and reflecting on shared experiences.
+Educational/Advocacy Components: Evening worship services are geared toward recognizing service, teaching about the neighborhood and reflecting on shared experiences.

 Group Size: 10 to 35.
 Negotiable.

 Accommodations: Housing in church guesthouse and apartments with bunks.
 Full kitchen, dining, and shower facilities provided.
 Meals included in cost or food may be brought with group or meals eaten out (and deducted from cost).
 Summer evening meals are cooked by work group.
 Tuesday Evening meal prepared by group and served to the community.